identity-aware-ai/identity-aware-ai.github.io/faq.md

 __A:__ Yes, the paper can still be published in the proceedings.
 We will offer remote presentation options for authors who cannot attend in person.

 #### Q: What are the formatting guidelines for submissions?
-__A:__ All submissions should follow the ECAI formatting guidelines.
-Long papers can be up to 8 pages (excluding references), short papers and position papers up to 4 pages (excluding references).
+__A:__ All submissions should follow the LREC 2026 formatting guidelines available at: https://lrec2026.info/authors-kit/.
+Papers should be 4-8 pages in length (excluding references) and must include ethics and limitations sections.
+NO appendices are allowed.

 #### Q: Do I need to anonymize my submission?
 __A:__ Yes, all submissions will be double-blind reviewed, so please ensure your paper is properly anonymized.